SweetJonnySauce/EDMC-Mining-Analytics/README.md

 - Use the plugin preferences (within EDMC's Plugins tab) to adjust histogram bin size, refresh cadence, and refinement per minute (RPM) thresholds.
 - Toggle automatic unpause behaviour, enable session logging, and define how many session files to retain.
 - Configure Inara search mode and filters (carriers, surface ports) for one-click commodity lookups.
-- Provide an optional Discord webhook URL and image to deliver session summaries, and use the built-in test button to confirm connectivity.
+- Provide an optional Discord webhook URL and image links to deliver session summaries, and use the built-in test button to confirm connectivity.

 ## Using the Plugin
 - Simply start mining.
 The plugin recognises mining states, begins tracking tonnage, and monitors prospecting and refinement events.
 - Cargo updates and limpet usage are tracked automatically, including abandoned collectors and drones launched.
+- Click the commodity in the Commodities column to do an Inara search for nearest/best price for selling.
-- Click the `% Range` column in the prospects table to open interactive histograms that visualise material distributions.
+- Click the value in the `% Range` column in the Commodities table to open histograms that visualise asteroid yield % distributions.
 - When you leave mining (supercruise, manual reset, etc.), the session recorder can persist a JSON summary and optionally push a Discord embed.

-## Session History & Webhooks
-- Enable `Session logging` in preferences to write structured summaries to the plugin's `session_data/` directory.
-Retention is configurable.
-- Discord webhook summaries include duration, output, RPM, prospector usage, top commodities, and materials, making it easy to share highlights.
-- Use the `Test Webook` control to validate your webhook configuration without completing a full session.

 ## Support
 Questions, ideas, or bugs?
 Open an issue on [GitHub](https://github.com/SweetJonnySauce/EDMC-Mining-Analytics/issues).
 Feedback helps shape the next release.
 Yes, this project is 100% vibe coded using Codex.
 I'm doing it as an experiment/learning experience to see what is possible.